 Morgan is an Industrial Hygiene Star Program Consultant with the North Carolina Department of Labor.
 She is a native of Ramseur, North Carolina.
 Morgan graduated from East Carolina University in May 2013 with a bachelor’s degree in Environmental Health Science and again in December 2017 with a master’s degree in Occupational Safety.
 May 2019, Morgan was awarded the Certified Safety Professional certification from the Board of Certified Safety Professionals.
 Morgan holds a Part 107 certificate from the FAA and serves as a drone pilot for the NCDOL drone team.
-In her free time, Morgan volunteers with the American Red Cross as a Disaster Action Team member.
-Morgan currently resides in Asheboro with her cats, Zoey and Beau.
+Morgan currently resides in Asheboro with her cats, Zoey and Cheddar Beau.
 Morgan is passionate about helping people and guiding workplaces to build a stronger safety culture.

 Tim Hogan is a NCDOL Star Program Consultant.
 Tim has worked as a Star Program Consultant since 2015.
 Prior to working with Star participants, Tim worked as an OSHA Compliance Officer for 24 years conducting fatality/accident and employee complaint investigations, as well as, general schedule inspections.
 Tim is an Industrial Hygienist with years of experience in both general industry and construction.